Danangjoyoo/fastapi-simple-crud/README.md

 ```

 ## Description
-A package to generate CRUD routers and endpoints in a very simple way.
+A package to generate CRUD routers and API in a very simple way.
 Based on SQLAlchemy asynchronous operation and schema.

 ## Changelogs
 - v0.0